casper-network/docs/source/docs/casper/dapp-dev-guide/testing.md

 ### Create a Deploy Item

-Framework uses the `DeployItem` to derive the `ExecuteRequest` to send to the test contract.
+The testing framework uses the `DeployItem` to derive the `ExecuteRequest` to send to the test contract.

 **Declaring Local Variables**